supercontainers/sc-tutorials/README.md

 ## Schedule

-WORK IN PROGRESS - ORDER OF TOPICS TO BE DISCUSSED
+WORK IN PROGRESS

-8:30 - 8:45 Introduction to containers in HPC (Shane)
+8:30 - 8:50 Introduction and Update on Linux containers - SLIDES (Shane)
-Including defining jargon (containers, images, registries/repos,..)
+Including logging into VM, and defining jargon

-8:45 - 9:25 Build and run your first container with Podman (Shane)
-Including also minimal pull and run examples, to define these concepts

-9:25 - 10:00 Deploy containers on a supercomputer (Marco)
+8:50 - 9:20 Running containers (Shane)
+Using Docker and Podman to run containers

+9:20 - 10:00 Building and sharing container image (Eduardo?)
+Might also include creating Dockerfiles with Spack, and Buildah?

 10:00 - 10:30 MORNING BREAK

+10:30 - 10:50 HPC and Containers - SLIDES (Marco? others?)
+Intro to the need for HPC Runtimes and Use Cases

+10:50 - 11:10 Installing a container engine (?)
+Install Singularity and Charliecloud

-10:30 - 11:00 High-performance containers (Marco)
+11:10 - 11:40 Running HPC jobs with containers (Marco)

-11:00 - 11:30 Best practices (Shane)

-11:30 - 12:00 E4S containers initiative (Sameer)
+Using Singularity and Shifter to run containers on HPC

+11:40 - 12:00 Interactive Q & A
+Using Slurm to submit container jobs

-12:00 - 13:30 LUNCH BREAK (WE CAN CHOOSE BETWEEN RESTART AT 13 OR 13:30, HAVE TO TELL ORGANISERS)
+12:00 - 13:30 LUNCH BREAK (CAN CHOOSE BETWEEN RESTART AT 13 OR 13:30, HAVE TO TELL ORGANISERS)

-13:30 - 13:50 Advanced container builds (Eduardo)
+13:30 - 14:20 Advanced use cases (Marco?)
+Might include:
+- MPI (including Sameers' MPI swap)
+- Gromacs on Nvidia GPUs
+- Intensive I/O using OverlayFS, TrinityRNAseq
+- Nextflow bioinformatics workflows

-13:50 - 15:00 TO BE DECIDED
+14:20 - 15:00 Advanced deployments (multiple presenters?)
+Might include:
+- RStudio on HPC with NERSC Spin (Shane)
+- RStudio on a cloud VM with Docker (Marco)
+- Kubernetes deployments?
+(Eduardo)

 15:00 - 15:30 AFTERNOON BREAK

-15:30 - 16:55 TO BE DECIDED
+15:30 - 16:00 Containers with E4S (Sameer)

-16:55 - 17:00 Wrap-up and final Q&A

-## WORK IN PROGRESS

-Topics that we could add:
-- HPC containers: more detailed MPI discussion with MPI swap (Sameer's examples)
-- Interactive RStudio
+Use xSDK/E4S containers

-  - NERSC Spin (Shane)
+16:00 - 16:30 Container images best practices (Shane)

-  - RStudio on a cloud VM with Docker (Marco)
-- User cases
-  - Gromacs on Nvidia GPUs (Marco)
-  - Nextflow bioinformatics workflows (Marco)
+16:30 - 16:45 Success Stories and Use Cases (?)
+Unless already covered above?

+16:45 - 17:00 Interactive Q & A
+Including closing remarks, survey and feedback

+### One more topic for consideration
 - Deployment as Container Modules
   - with Singularity Registry HPC, SHPC (Marco)
-  - ? compatibility layer in Shifter (Shane)
+  - compatibility layer in Shifter?
+(Shane)
-- ?
-Kubernetes deployments (Eduardo)
-- ?
-Creating Dockerfiles with Spack (Eduardo)